copyninja/copyninja.info/content/pages/about.rst

 I grew up and studied in city of `Karkala
 <http://en.wikipedia.org/wiki/Karkala>`_ which is in State of
 Karnataka in South India (West Coast).
-Currently I leave in Bangalore where I do my day job.
+Currently I live in Bangalore where I do my day job.

 Free and Open Source software has been my area of interest from long